" ... centaurs may attempt to divine by the burning of certain herbs and leaves, by the observation of fume and flame…'

 -- Firenze (OP27)

-Firenze explains the kind of Seeing his race practices as follows:
+Firenze the Centaur explained the kind of Divination his race practices as follows:

 - “I know that you have learned the names of the planets and their moons in Astronomy, and that you have mapped the stars’ progress through the heavens.
 Centaurs have unravelled the mysteries of these movements over centuries.
 Our findings teach us that the future may be glimpsed in the sky above us -“

 - “I…am here to explain the wisdom of centaurs, which is impersonal and impartial.
 We watch the skies for the great tides of evil or change that are sometimes marked there.
 It may take ten years to be sure of what we are seeing.”